 In coming to a determination, the Medical Board stated it did not believe the doctor would pose a threat to the public by acting in the same manner again.
 The Board required the doctor to complete an education course on boundaries and approved the education plan put forward.

-Dr Kelly Nickels, MSBBS (Hons), FRACGP, M Hlth Med Law, Practice Manager Claims – Non-civil, Avant Medical Defence and Services, VIC
+Dr Kelly Nickels, MBBS (Hons), FRACGP, M Hlth & Med Law, Practice Manager Claims – Non-civil, Avant Medical Defence and Services, VIC

 We regularly assist members address patient complaints to a regulatory body about a boundary transgression.
 Boundary violations, even relatively minor violations such as the case described above, are taken very seriously by our regulatory bodies.